Resources About Worry

 Nothing we have is ours, and when we recognize God’s ownership of the universe, we are set free from anxiety.

 Single Sermon CD

 After Jesus rose again, He did not stay on the earth for long.
 He left to His royal seat in heaven, having accomplished His task on earth.
-His … See More >
+His current activity … See More >

 Ask Pastor Lutzer

 If God planned it all, why should we worry?